Life dispersed in small things forgotten

 11. Peugeot 205 GTi

 Working in rig construction on the Tyne was well paid, comparatively, at least.
 He bought himself a Peugeot 205 GTi for the commute.
-Several.
+Several, preferring the original 1.6 liter for performance and handling over the later 1.9.
 He liked to take the winding back road through Seaton Sluice along Hartley Lane, his brother’s house to the right overlooking Holywell Dene, past the Beehive pub, dodging the foxes at 5.30 in the morning.

 12. Woodwork teacher

 He spoke with great affection of the school at Cramlington, the fine facilities, gym, playing fields, workshops.
-He recalled the woodwork teacher, his impressive skills that had helped build Mosquito aircraft in the war, fast and agile because they had wooden framing.
-He bought me a plastic model kit of one and showed how to mix the duck-egg blue paint for the underside.
+He recalled the woodwork teacher, his impressive skills that had helped build Mosquito aircraft in the war, fast and agile because they were wooden-framed.
+He bought me a plastic model kit of one and showed how to mix the duck-egg green paint for the underside.
+Curiously, the color is very reminiscent of the green tone of the walls in Alconbury Close.

 13. Collieries